 When dealing with the other insurance company, only provide your contact information and that of your insurance company and attorney.
 Request the name, address, phone, and claim number from them.
 That’s it.

 Contact Your Insurance Company

 Even if you are a pedestrian, your car insurance policy may cover the accident.
 Regardless, this is an important step that will help you make medical or disability claims after being hit by a car.

 Can I Sue?
 Consult an Experienced Attorney

 If you want to preserve the option of taking legal action, the best step you can take – after seeking medical attention and speaking with law enforcement – is to consult an experienced pedestrian accident attorney.
 Why?

 Your injuries can cause severe physical, emotional, psychological, and financial ramifications in both the short and long term.
 Again, the other party’s insurance company will seek to minimize losses, thus minimizing your monetary compensation.
 They may also try to blame you for the accident and deny your claim.
 Protecting your legal rights is essential.
 It is recommended that you consult an attorney before wrangling with insurance companies: they can handle this stressful task on your behalf.

-LaBovick Law Group has combined decades of experience in personal injury and accident law.
+The local injury attorneys at the LaBovick Law Group have decades of experience in personal injury and accident law.
 We act as tenacious and tireless advocates: your wellbeing, safety, health, and financial stability is our top priority.
 If you have been hit by a car and injured as a pedestrian, contact our team today.
 We can not only answer the question of “can I sue?” but also get you the compensation you deserve.